apereo/cas/docs/cas-server-documentation/installation/Database-Authentication.md

 ## Password Policy Enforcement

-A certain number of database authentication schemes have limited support for detecting locked/disabled/etc accounts via column names that are defined in the CAS sttings.
+A certain number of database authentication schemes have limited support for detecting locked/disabled/etc accounts via column names that are defined in the CAS settings.
 To learn how to enforce a password policy, please [review this guide](Password-Policy-Enforcement.html).